 The pasture was the ranch’s only uncultivated land.
 The south end of it, the end toward our house, was the bane of my grandfather’s existence because it was covered with blue flags (wild iris) that the livestock would not eat and therefore reduced the amount of grass that grew there.
-In the late spring the Flat would be blue with flags in bloom.
+In the late spring the Flat would be blue with Flags in bloom.
 I later learned that these same blue flags are the famous fleur de lis of France as depicted in their national emblem.
 I wonder if French farmers hated them as much as my grandfather did.

-Grass Valley got its name from a kind of rye grass, which grew in elephant-sized clumps all through the valley.
+Grass Valley got its name from a kind of rye grass, which originally grew in elephant-sized clumps all through the valley.
 In the early days it was said to be “as tall as a man on horseback.”
 Cattle didn’t eat rye grass, and when it was grubbed out, the flags came up instead.
 This was before the time of herbicides, which I am sure that Grandfather would not have hesitated to use.
 It was the same with Morning Glory in the wheat.
-He would come into the house mumbling angrilly under his breath because the Morning Glory had clogged up the combine again–or the disk, or the plow, or some other piece of farm machinery.
+He would come into the house mumbling angrily under his breath because the Morning Glory had clogged up the combine again–or the disk, or the plow, or some other piece of farm machinery.
 It was no wonder that ranchers in the county started having their fields sprayed by airplane with 2,4D as soon as that modern opportunity became available, which it didn’t in his lifetime.
-Little did they dream what would be the disasterous result of that miracle!
+Little did they dream what would be the disastrous result of that miracle!

 There was a ditch that meandered the whole length of the Flat.
 It had water in it only when the snow melted in the spring.
 Then, sometimes, the whole Flat would be flooded, and water would roar through the ditch in roiling streaks and waves that we imagined might be what the ocean looked like, never having seen the ocean.
 It was exciting: all that water in this dry land!
 Water all over the ground!
 We would put on our galoshes and go splashing around in WATER!
 We were careful though, not to get too close to the part that was rushing and piling up on itself.
 Things would float down from town, mostly old boards and whisky bottles, because the ditch went along behind the lumber yard and the town’s only tavern.
 After the water subsided we would take our red wagon and go all through the flat picking up boards.
-We burned these in our cook stove, wood being hard to come by during the depression years in a country with no forests.
+We burned these in our cook stove, wood being hard to come by during the depression years in a country with only distant forests.